joede/prjdoc/README.markdown

 # jd-prjdoc -- LaTeX document class for project documentation

-This package implements a *LaTeX document class* to write manuals, requirement specification or other ISO9001 aware documents.
+This package implements a *LaTeX document class* to write manuals, requirement specifications or other ISO9001 aware documents.
 The package comes with some additional styles for environments to define test cases and commands descriptions.